 By narrowing down the content, Zag was now able to focus more on the music and so he did a lot of research on the Anatolian rock genre, its golden era, the 70s, and the DJs that used to and are playing it.
-Through the magic of YouTube, he came to discover a lot organic grooves and hidden gems from all around the world, like Brazilian funk, Thai Luk Thung, USSR jazz, Afro-funk and Japanese city pop (Japanese funk music).
-So it’s fair to say that in the global 70’s and 80’s funk, his channel found its own voice.
+Through the magic of YouTube, he came to discover a lot of organic grooves and hidden gems from all around the world, like Brazilian funk, Thai Luk Thung, USSR jazz, Afro-funk, and Japanese city pop (Japanese funk music).
+So it’s fair to say that in the global 70’s and 80’s funk, My Analog Journal channel found its own voice.

 Moreover, he started having guest DJ on the channel to differentiate his content and having residencies at Netil Radio (monthly), and occasional gigs in Brilliant Corners, Mare Street Market and The Jago.